paperfrogs-hq/.github/profile/README.md

 ## Philosophy

-We build not for scale, but for clarity.
+-We build not for scale, but for clarity.
-Not for noise, but for stillness.
+-Not for noise, but for stillness.
-Tools that feel like they were left on your desk by someone who cares.
+-Tools that feel like they were left on your desk by someone who cares.

 ---

 ## Status

-Phase: Early development
+Phase: **Early development**
 Stability: Expect changes, experiments, and occasional whimsy
 Production use: Not yet - we'll let our users to explore it when it gets ready
 Contributions: Gentle, intentional, and always appreciated